chrisandrews1012/Birthday-Paradox/README.md

 ![Python Version](https://img.shields.io/badge/python-3.11-blue)
 ![Stack](https://img.shields.io/badge/stack-Streamlit%20%7C%20NetworkX%20%7C%20Plotly-blue)

-Built to make the Birthday Paradox tangible — not just a formula, but something you can see.
+Built to make the Birthday Paradox tangible.
+Not just a formula, but something you can see.

 ## Problem Statement